-A FICO Score of 650 places you within the range of people whose credit is considered Fair.
+A FICO 650 credit score places you within the range of people whose credit is considered a Fair score.
 However, your FICO Score of 650 is lower than the average credit score in the United States, which is 704.

 Your 650 credit score is almost inside the range of 670-739, which is considered Good.
 Examining the report that comes with your credit score may assist you in determining what caused your score to drop.

 Is 653 a Good Credit Score?

 A credit score of 653 is considered to be Fair.
 With a score in this range, it can be difficult to obtain credit without paying high fees and interest rates.
 Even though many people have fair scores, some lenders don’t like these odds and won’t work with consumers with scores in the Fair range.
 Consumers with Fair credit scores may be targeted by lenders who specialize in “subprime” borrowers that often charge exorbitant fees and interest rates.

 A score of 655 places you in the fair range, which means that you may still qualify for various forms of credit.
 However, you might face some limitations and less favorable terms compared to individuals with higher scores.
 Lenders may approve your credit applications but could offer you higher interest rates or lower credit limits.